BakelLab/minerva-queue-lsf/bin/README.txt

   job submission script that takes care of wrapping most of the qsub arguments.
 Job STDOUT and STDERR are combined and sent to ~/pbs-output or any other dir specified in the PBS_OUTPUT environment variable.
-  If you use a lot of inline awk/perl/matlab commands, submitjob will also properly escape these commands so that they will run in the queue.
+  If you use inline awk/perl/matlab commands, submitjob will also properly escape these commands so that they will run in the queue.
   If no destination queue is specified, submitjob will route the job to the best fitting minerva queue.